TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

 * Please avoid having to add files in the main namespace where possible.
 * Please refrain from using an excessive amount of commits.
 As few as possible is generally the best.
 * Please do not spread your contribution over several pull-requests.
+* Please do not remove any names or add any name from the credis in the code.

 ## Additional Resources ##
 * [TotalFreedom information](http://totalfreedom.me)